Is FaceTime Not Working For You? 17 Ways To Fix It

 Check your reachable contact details.

-Ensure the contact information are up to date for you and the recipient.
+Ensure your contact information is up to date for you and the recipient.

 - Navigate to Settings > Facetime